-4x the Program Memory (128KB) of the Original Pro Mini (32KB) in the Same SpaceDesigned by Pro Mini Micros, Ships from United States of America
+4x the Program Memory (128KB) of the Original Pro Mini (32KB) in the Same SpaceDesigned by Pro Mini Micros in United Kingdom

 What is it?
 A Pro Mini with an ATmega 1284p instead of a 328p.
 So what, right?
 Well, replacing the 328p for a 1284p expands your program memory.
 From a measly 32KB to a whopping 128KB!
 That's 4x as...Read More…